Scott Cawthon: Public image

 In November 2019, Cawthon announced that he would be creating a game specifically for a fundraising event for St. Jude Children's Research Hospital hosted by YouTuber MatPat, who would play the game with fellow YouTubers Dawko and Markiplier on a livestream.
-The game, Freddy in Space 2, was released December 3 on Game Jolt, and included dollar amounts hidden throughout that dictated how much Cawthon would donate following the stream.
+The game, Freddy in Space 2, was released on December 3 on Game Jolt, and included dollar amounts hidden throughout that dictated how much Cawthon would donate following the stream.
 He boasted that a total of $500,000 was available to find but warned that it was difficult and that he doubted they would be able to find it all, as his playtester had taken five hours to complete the game.
 Originally, the game had a two-hour slot to be featured in the livestream; however, Markiplier continued playing after the stream had ended and managed to find a final hidden US$100,000 that raised the total donation figure to US$451,200.
 Cawthon went on to donate the full US$500,000 to St. Jude's.

-On March 9, 2024, Cawthon appeared in an episode of The Game Theorists entitled, "MatPat’s FINAL Theory!" which was MatPat's final episode appearance as host after he announced his retirement from YouTube on January 9.
+On March 9, 2024, Cawthon appeared in an episode of The Game Theorists entitled "MatPat’s FINAL Theory!" which was MatPat's final episode appearance as host after he announced his retirement from YouTube on January 9.
 This was Cawthon's first public video appearance.

 Politics

 In June 2021, Cawthon became a trending topic on Twitter when his publicly available political donations were shared on the website.
-Except for one donation to then-Democratic representative Tulsi Gabbard, all of Cawthon's donations were to Republican politicians, including U.S. President Donald Trump.
+Except for one donation to then-Democratic representative Tulsi Gabbard and another donation to former Indiana House Speaker John R. Gregg, also a Democrat, all of Cawthon's donations were to Republican politicians, including Mitch McConnell and U.S. President Donald Trump.
 He posted on Reddit to confirm his support for the Republican Party, describing himself as pro-life.
-He claimed that he had been doxed, and had received threats of violence and home invasion after his donations were publicized.
+He claimed that he had been doxxed and had received threats of violence and home invasion after his donations were publicized.
 Reactions on social media were mixed, with some people reacting negatively.
 Days later, Cawthon announced his intention to step away from professional game development and appoint someone else to assume creative control of the franchise.

 Personal life

-Cawthon lives in Salado, Texas, with his wife and six children.
-One of his sons, Braden Cawthon, is an author.
+Cawthon resides in Salado, Texas.
+He has six children, including Braden Cawthon, who is a published author.
+In 2024, it became public knowledge that Cawthon and his wife had divorced.